-“Our Lady of Bonaria”, the basilica, the sanctuary and the convent are built on a hill south-east of the city center about 10-15 minutes walk from Via Roma.
-One of the top things to do in Cagliari, the sanctuary was built in Gothic style in the 14th century when the Aragon rulers decided to besiege the city, while the basilica dates back to 1700 and is an example of neoclassical architecture.
+“Our Lady of Bonaria”, the basilica, the sanctuary and the convent are built on a hill south-east of the city centre about 10-15 minutes walk from Via Roma.
+One of the must-see attractions in Cagliari, the sanctuary was built in Gothic style in the 14th century when the Aragon rulers decided to besiege the city, while the basilica dates back to 1700 and is an example of neoclassical architecture.

 The basilica suffered major damages in 1943 due to the Anglo-American bombings on Cagliari: the frescoes were completely destroyed, as were a large number of other treasures.
 After World War II the basilica was renovated and the work was completed in 1998.
 This is mainly why as soon as you enter you will notice it’s very new.
 To find out how it looked before and after renovation, close to the entrance door there are texts and photos that document the history of the church.

 From the large staircase of the basilica, you have a beautiful view of the sea and the port.